Ingredients List: What’s In Our IV Drip Treatments?

 • Healing and repair

-Amino acids are classified into three categories – Essential, Nonessential, and Conditional.
-Each group has its own role and set of functions.
+Amino acids are classified into three categories: essential, non-essential, and conditional.
+Each category has specific roles and functions:

-• Essential amino acids cannot be produced by the body and must be ingested from an outside source.
-Regular meals will provide enough for normal function.
+• Essential amino acids cannot be synthesised by the body and must be obtained through dietary sources.
+A balanced diet typically provides sufficient essential amino acids for normal function.

 Magnesium